Michee25/co2-emission/README.md

 # In this lab, we are describing how the emission levels of the top 10 emitters of co2 have changed from 1971 to 2020 using the greenhouse gas emission data set.
 # The data set is a collection of key metrics maintained by our World in Data.
 This is regularly updated and includes data on co2 omission.
 The link for the source is : https://ourworldindata.org/co2-and-greenhouse-gas-emissions .
 It was dowmloaded fourth months ago ( approximately December 2022).

-#to clean data, we removed non countries from our data.
+# To clean data, we removed non countries from our data.

 # The author is Michee Ngoya, a junior Civil engineering student at Seattle University. www.linkedin.com/in/Michee-ngoya